goschtl/zope/zope2book/trunk/source/ObjectOrientation.rst

 In a typical, non-object-oriented application, you will have two things:

 - Code.
-For example, a typical CGI-based web application may have a bit of logic in the form of a Perl script, which retrieves employee data from a database and displays tabular data to a user.
+For example, a typical CGI-based web application may have a bit of logic in the form of a PHP script, which retrieves employee data from a database and displays tabular data to a user.

 - Data.
 For example, you may have employee data stored in a database, such